 In the example discussed, excessive shareholder interest was reclassified as dividends, triggering a 35% withholding tax, even though no payments had been made.

-The session underlined the need for arm’s-length financing, robust documentation, and clear operational alignment to maintain defensible aviation ownership and leasing arrangements — especially in an era of heightened scrutiny.
+The session underlined the need for arm’s-length financing, robust documentation, and clear operational alignment to maintain defensible aviation ownership and leasing arrangements.
+This is especially important in the current environment of heightened scrutiny.

 Call-Off Stock and Superyacht Operations

-Another panel, co-hosted by Geraldine Spiteri of Asteria Advisory, explored the call-off stock or “quick fixes” simplification — a VAT mechanism allowing suppliers to pre-position goods, such as spare parts and consumables, across EU borders without triggering VAT until the goods are withdrawn.
+Another panel, co-hosted by Geraldine Spiteri, explored the call-off stock or “quick fixes” simplification.
+This is a VAT mechanism allowing suppliers to pre-position goods, such as spare parts and consumables, across EU borders without triggering VAT until the goods are withdrawn.

 The simplification offers practical benefits for fleet operators and shipyards by improving logistics and cash flow while maintaining VAT compliance.